unraid/docs/docs/docs-home.md

 ## Unraid Documentation

-The documentation here is still being written, but you can see much of the old documentation in the Legacy Documentation section.
+The documentation here is still a work in progress, but you can see much of the old documentation in the [Legacy Documentation section.](https://docs.unraid.net/category/legacy-documentation)

-If you'd like to contribute to these docs, feel free to open a PR by clicking edit on any page, or using the link in the footer.
+If you'd like to contribute to these docs, feel free to open a PR by clicking *Edit this page* at the bottom of any page, or using the link in the footer.

 ## Documentation Categories